tsioukas/wishful-coral/node-red/dashboarddraft.md

 <a name="topvis" class="anchor" href="#topvis"></a>
 ## Topology Visualization

-In this section we will describe the topology visuliation data structure, that used on SDN routing algorithm
+In this section we will describe the topology visualization  data structure, that used on SDN routing algorithm

 There are two kind of data that can send in this Node Red module